An extension of Steinberg's Theorem to biquotient pairs of subgroups

 \begin{thm} Let \(G\) be a good Lie group, and let \(H_1\) and \(H_2\) be closed connected subgroups.
 If \(H_1\) and \(H_2\) satisfy the lax biquotient condition, then

 for all \( i > \rank G - (\rank H_1 + \rank H_2) + \interrank{H_1}{H_2} \). \end{thm}

 We say a few words about the proof.
-There is little relation of our proof with Singhof's proof, which makes crucial use of the grading in cohomology.
+Despite the close analogy of the statements, there is very little relation of our proof of \Cref{thm:Tor-of-pairs} with Singhof's proof of the result cited above, which makes crucial use of the grading in cohomology.

-It turns out that the main difficulty is in establishing \Cref{thm:Tor-of-pairs} in the maximal rank case, \ie when \(\rank G = \rank H_1 + \rank H_2 - \interrank{H_1}{H_2}\).
-When \(G\) is a torus, this case can be verified by a direct calculation using the spectral sequence of a double complex.
+We first establish \Cref{thm:Tor-of-pairs} in the maximal rank case, \ie when \(\rank G = \rank H_1 + \rank H_2 - \interrank{H_1}{H_2}\).
+When the ambient group \(G\) is a torus, this case can be verified by a direct calculation using the spectral sequence of a double complex.
 The reader may easily reconstruct this calculation by stripping away all unnecessary complications from the proof of \Cref{maximal-rank-particular-subgroups} below.
 It is also easy, for general \(G\), to reduce to the case that \(H_1\) and \(H_2\) are tori; see \Cref{red:torus}.
-However, we have found no easy argument for passing from the case that the ambient group \(G\) is a torus to the more general case.
-Instead, we try to salvage as much as possible from the calculation that is possible when \(G\) is a torus.
-Two important ingredients are: (1) Segal's theory of supports of prime ideals in representation rings \cite{Segal:RG}, which allows us to translate the biquotient condition into commutative algebra (\Cref{supports}), and (2) a “reduction to the diagonal”, which allows us to assume that \(\Rep{H_2}\) is a quotient of \(\Rep{G}\) by a regular sequence (see \Cref{diagonal-reformulation} and the proof of \Cref{maximal-rank-tori}).
+However, we have found no simple argument for passing from the statement for ambient tori to the statement for more general ambient groups~\(G\).
+Instead, we try to salvage as much as possible from the actual calculation for tori, and generalize the whole argument.
+One key ingredient is a “reduction to the diagonal”, which allows us to assume that \(\Rep{H_2}\) is a quotient of \(\Rep{G}\) by a regular sequence (see \Cref{diagonal-reformulation} and the proof of \Cref{maximal-rank-tori}).